-Caitlin Trussell with Augustana Lutheran Church on December 12, 2019
+Caitlin Trussell with Augustana Lutheran Church on September 24, 2023

-[sermon begins after Bible reading]
+[sermon begins after three Bible readings]